 Installment Agreements - FAQ

-What is the minimum amount that I can pay on a payment agreement?
+What is the minimum monthly amount needed to set up an installment payment agreement?

-Can I make changes to my payment agreement?
+Can I make changes to my installment payment agreement?

 What happens if I change banks?

 Call the Department at 404-417-2122 or your local regional office (embed link to DOR offices) with your new bank routing and account numbers.
 The Department will revise your bank information and withdraw your next installment payment from the new account.
 New banking information must be provided no later than five days before the specific installment payment date impacted by such change.

 Can I make additional payments to my tax debt or pay the remaining debt in full before the expiration of my installment payment agreement?

 Additional payments to installment payment agreement is permitted.
 By making extra payments, you will reduce the amount of penalty and interest owed on your tax debt.